utksingh-oss/Secure-Notes/Readme.md

 - `AuthenticationProvider` are usually tried in order until one provides a non-null response.
 - `DaoAuthenticationProvider` is provided by Spring-Security by default
   - If the authentication password is matched the Authentication object is updated
-- `DefaultLoginPageGeneratingFilter` class is responsible for generating the page initially loaded whenever APIs are called
+- `DefaultLoginPageGeneratingFilter` class is responsible for generatingSecurityContextPersistenceFilter the page initially loaded whenever APIs are called
 - `LogoutPageGeneratingWebFilter` generates the default logout page
 ***
 ### Making call using client
 ![img.png](note-img/img_3.png)
 ![img_1.png](note-img/img_4.png)
 - Authorization is sent in an encoded format of Base64 like this `Authorization: Basic YWRtaW46YWRtaW4=`
-- When we decrypt it, it becomes `admin:admin`
+- When we decrypt it, it becomes `admin:admin` `<username>:<password>`
 - Spring security internally handles this decrypting logic
 ***
 ### Key Filters